30% OFF Tempcover fee in our app

 Protects your no claims discount.
 Fully comp insurance for peace of mind.

-If you’re looking to sell your car, there are a number of ways to do it.
-Depending on how much time and effort you want to invest in the whole process, there’s a selling solution that’s right for you.
+If you’re looking to sell your car, there are a number of options.
+The right selling solution may depend on how much time and effort you want to put into selling your car.

-If like most people looking to get rid of their old car, the price is the most important factor, you’re more than likely to get the best price if you sell your car privately.
-It may take more of your time, but it will save you all those extras costs that come with selling your car to a dealer or with an online middleman.
+If, like most people looking to get rid of their old car, the price is the most important factor, you’re more than likely to get the best price if you sell your car privately.
+It may take up some more of your time but it will save the extra costs that come with selling your car to a dealer or with an online middleman.

 Getting your car ready for sale

-Even if by some chance you do manage to lure someone in, if your car isn’t roadworthy when you sell it or as you’ve described it, you could end up in trouble, even with the infamous ‘buyer beware’ mantra that is usually associated when buying a car privately.
+Even if you do manage to lure someone in to take a look, if your car isn’t roadworthy when you sell it or isn’t as you’ve described it, you could end up in trouble.
+There’s good reason the infamous ‘buyer beware’ mantra has become associated with buying a car privately.

 Make your car presentable

-If you’re confident that your car is in decent shape, without any major work needed, you can always increase your chances of making a sale by simply giving it a good clean, inside and out.
+If you’re confident that your car is in decent shape, and doesn’t need any major work needed, you can always increase your chances of making a sale by simply giving it a good clean, inside and out.

-Most car buyers will pay more attention to the cleanliness of the car than what’s going on under the bonnet so a clean, scratch and dent free outside will do wonders for your car’s chances of being sold.
+Most car buyers will pay more attention to the cleanliness of the car than what’s going on under the bonnet so a clean, scratch- and dent-free exterior can do wonders for your car’s chances of being sold.

 Do some research to find out what price similar makes and models are being sold for.
 This will likely vary depending on the age and condition of the car, but you should get a rough idea of what you can expect to get.

-If you don’t want to pay for any online advertising, try the Facebook Marketplace, various local buy/sell Facebook groups or even dedicated car club or enthusiasts pages.
-You can also try searching for specific hashtags or accounts on Twitter.
+If you don’t want to pay to advertise online, you could try social media sites like Facebook Marketplace or Facebook’s various buying and selling groups or even those dedicated car club and enthusiasts pages.
+You could also search for hashtags or accounts on X, but be wary when selling on social media for time-wasters and scammers.

 • Make & model